Mohammed-Ryiad-Eiadeh/Resource-Allocation-via-Attack-Graph-with-Incorporating-the-Asset-Losses/README.md

    $Wf$ is the weight factor lies in [0,1]

-This function accounts for the total asset loss that the system will loos if the attack is occured successfully.
+This function accounts for the total asset loss that the system will lose if the attack is occured successfully.